 This will walk you through the rest of the setup wizard to enable additional security settings for your website.

 If you want to change your password settings in the future, then go to Security » Settings, click on ‘User Groups’, and select the group you want to change.

 After you’re done, make sure to click the ‘Save’ button to save your settings.

 Method 2.
-Forcing a Strong Password on WordPress Users with Password Policy Manager
+Forcing Strong Passwords With Password Policy Manager

 After activation, you’ll have a new menu option called ‘miniOrange Password Policy’ in your WordPress admin panel.
 You need to click this to set up your password rules.

 Then, click on the ‘Password Policy Settings’ toggle to turn on your strong password settings.